 I feel confident enough to start setting more challenging goals for myself, such as my first Bosom Buddy Relay at the Perfect 10 in October.
 The idea that this could lead to my first marathon doesn’t seem so ludicrous anymore.
 What began as a means for losing weight has quickly evolved into an integral part of my daily routine.
 Every day that I can run a little bit further serves as a reminder that hard work is always rewarded with positive changes.

 Ladies it's time to realize your full potential and love yourself for who you are!
-Join thousands of women from around the nation as we motivate each other to cross that finish line.Register Now
+Join thousands of women from around the nation as we motivate each other to cross that finish line.Coming Soon

 We’re proud to partner with these great brands to bring you an incredible event experience.
 Whether you’re drenched in sweat, dressed in costume or immersed in music, you've worked hard to get there and deserve to have the best time possible.